CTA/queri/README.md

 Agent-level reports return an Array of Hashes, each Hash corresponding to an agent's metrics for the requested analysis.
 Composite agent-level reports return a Hash associating agent usernames with an Array of Hashes (each record for the requested analysis).
 Aggregate reports return a single Hash; the composite metrics for the requested analysis.
+Composite aggregate reports return an Array of Hashes, each Hash corresponding to various criteria for the composite metrics of the request analysis.
   * Agent-level reports
     * Stats
       * AgentsAndSessions